-A Delaware non-compete agreement is designed to protect an individual’s business interests and assets, information, and interactions.
-This legal document prevents other people, such as employees, from disclosing proprietary information or details essential to a business operation.
+A Delaware Non-Compete Agreement is a contract designed to protect an individual’s business interests and assets, information, and interactions.
+This legal document prevents employees from disclosing proprietary information or details essential to a business operation.

 Is a Non-Compete Enforceable in Delaware?

-Yes, a Delaware non-compete agreement is enforceable and will be upheld in a court of law.
+Yes, a Delaware non-compete agreement is enforceable and will be upheld in court.
 This agreement is usually a condition of employment but may be used for other business interests, such as private or independent contracts with freelance providers or service providers.
 Keep reading to determine when this agreement is appropriate and what conversations and exemptions are in place.

 What are Reasonable Uses and Exemptions?

 A Delaware non-compete agreement is governed by a reasonable time frame and overall geographic reach, with a few exceptions.
-The business owner can protect their business interests with exceptions related to the location and geographic reach of covered information.
-If one were to enforce such an agreement, a reasonable case must be made for the length of time and consideration for the extent of the information’s reach.
+The business owner can protect their interests with exceptions related to the location and geographic spread of covered information.
+If one were to enforce such an agreement, a convincing case must be made for the length of time and consideration for the extent of the information’s reach.
 Some considerations would include the following.

 - The nature of the agreement and the business’s interests regarding that contract.